Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Evolution of astrospheres

 The astrospheric models are computed assuming different stellar wind densities, corresponding to different mass-loss rates, and the Lyman-$\alpha$ absorption predicted by these models is compared with the data to see which best matches the observed astrospheric absorption. [\ldots] In order to look for some correlation between coronal activity and wind strength, Fig.~\ref{Wood_f8} shows mass-loss rates (per unit surface area) plotted versus $F_X$ [(the ratio of X-ray luminosity to surface area)], focusing only on the main-sequence stars.
 For the low-activity stars, mass loss increases with activity in a manner consistent with the $\dot{M}\propto F_{X}^{1.34\pm 0.18}$ power-law relation shown in the figure.
 For the $\xi$~Boo binary, in which (like $\alpha$~Cen) the two members of the binary share the same astrosphere, Fig.~\ref{Wood_f8} indicates how the binary's combined wind strength of $\dot{M}=5 \dot{M}_{\odot}$ is most consistent with the other measurements if 90\% of the wind is ascribed to $\xi$~Boo~B, and only 10\% to $\xi$~Boo~A. \figindex{../wood/art/wood_linsky_f12.ps}

-For $F_X<10^6$ erg~cm$^{-2}$~s$^{-1}$, mass loss appears to increase with activity. \activity{Show that the total power lost in X-rays from the present-day solar corona (estimated from Fig.~\ref{figure:rotact} or \ref{Wood_f8}) is roughly twice the total power lost in the solar wind (using the expressions in Sec.~\ref{sec:solwindenergy}), and that these numbers would have been comparable for the young Sun at the 'wind dividing line' if the characteristic wind speed would have been the same.} However, above $F_X=10^6$ erg~cm$^{-2}$~s$^{-1}$ ({\em i.e.,} for more active, and thus generally younger stars) this relation seems to fail, a boundary identified as the 'Wind Dividing Line' in Fig.~\ref{Wood_f8}.
+For $F_X<10^6$ erg~cm$^{-2}$~s$^{-1}$, mass loss appears to increase with activity. \activity{{\em Show} that the power lost in X-rays from the present-day solar corona (estimated from Fig.~\ref{figure:rotact} or \ref{Wood_f8}) is roughly twice the power lost in the solar wind (using the expressions in Sec.~\ref{sec:solwindenergy}), and that these numbers would have been comparable for the young Sun at \indexit{wind!dividing line}the 'wind dividing line' if the characteristic wind speed would have been the same.} However, above $F_X=10^6$ erg~cm$^{-2}$~s$^{-1}$ ({\em i.e.,} for more active, and thus generally younger stars) this relation seems to fail, a boundary identified as the 'Wind Dividing Line' in Fig.~\ref{Wood_f8}.
 Highly active stars above this limit appear to have surprisingly weak winds.
 This is suggested not only by the two solar-like G stars above the limit, $\xi$~Boo~A and $\pi^1$~UMa, but also by the two active M dwarfs above the limit, which have very modest mass-loss rates.
 (For Proxima~Cen we only have an upper limit of $\dot{M}<0.2 \dot{M}_{\odot}$, while for EV~Lac $\dot{M}=1 \dot{M}_{\odot}$.)
 The apparent failure of the wind/corona correlation to the right of the 'Wind Dividing Line' may indicate a fundamental change in magnetic field topology at that stellar activity level.

 [\ldots] Sophisticated spectroscopic and polarimetric techniques are also available for studying stellar [surface] magnetic fields.
 One interesting discovery is that very active stars usually have stable, long-lived polar starspots, in contrast to the solar example where sunspots are only observed at low latitudes.
 Perhaps the polar spots are indicative of a particularly strong dipolar magnetic field that envelopes the entire star and inhibits stellar wind flow, thereby explaining why very active stars have surprisingly weak winds.
-Strong toroidal fields are also often observed for active stars. \activity{Place the coronal activity level corresponding to the 'wind dividing line' in the rotation-age diagram in Fig.~\ref{figure:rotact}, and consider possible consequences for that diagram.}
+Strong toroidal fields are also often observed for active stars. \activity{{\em Consider:} Place the coronal activity level corresponding to the 'wind dividing line' in the rotation-age diagram in Fig.~\ref{figure:rotact}.
+How old would the Sun have been when it reached the 'wind dividing line'?
+What does this imply about the activity for the Sun?
+What about the solar wind?
+Other consequences? \mylabel{act:wdl}}